 In school we have traditionally reported to you your child’s attainment in Maths and English as being low, secure or high within a certain Level and we have done that at the end of each term.
 We have also discussed their rate of progress in relation to the number of sub-levels they have moved.
 Nationally this has now changed as the government felt that schools should have greater autonomy in deciding how they assess pupil achievement, and that the Levels system had become outdated and was no longer fit for purpose.
 It was also felt that parents did not feel that Levels were clear enough in explaining their child’s attainment and progress.

 This is certainly a challenge but as a school we will be using our Learning Ladders system for the purposes of target setting, reporting, assessing and recording.
 This approach was recognised by the Department for Education earlier this year and is being adopted by schools nationally.
 While we will hold meetings each year to explain this approach to parents, we will give an overview here of what this approach looks like.
 We have also provided links to key documents.
 Please do come in and see us if you have specific questions that we can help you with.
 Our aim is to produce a FAQ link by the end of this term which should help.
-There is also a link here to the video that is used by schools nationally as an introduction to the Learning Ladders model.

 Each pupil has a Learning Ladder booklet for Reading, Writing and Maths.
 Each booklet is divided into different ladders that represent key skills.
 The ladder then has rungs which show the key objectives, taken from the new National Curriculum, that the children need to work through.
 Although the path of learning is never linear, the rungs set out a typical journey of learning.
 Teachers will sign off the rungs as children achieve them.
 Rungs will be signed off weekly, often ‘live’ with the children, as well as periodically by the teacher as part of their summative assessment.